 You will receive your initial military retirement payment 30 days after your release from active duty.
 In some cases, you may also get the check on the first business day of the month following when you were to get your first payment.

 Once your first payment arrives, DoD will send a letter indicating how it calculated your pension.
 This document may include information like any deductions and your duration of service.

 DoD will then send subsequent military retirement checks on the first of each month—or the next business day if the first falls on a holiday or a weekend.

-When do You Get Your VA Disability Check After Retiring?
+When Do You Get Your VA Disability Check After Retiring?

-If you qualify for CRDP, VA will not send a separate check for disability compensation.
+If you qualify for CRDP, the VA will not send a separate check for disability compensation.
 Instead, it will include the amount in your pension so that you receive both payments simultaneously.

 If you do not receive your check within 15 days from the expected date, it is advisable to contact VA.
 You will also follow this process if you change your contact information, address, or bank account.

 Contact an Advocate for More Details About Disability Pay